rern/rern.github.io/Packages/spotifyd/README.md

 docker load -i docker-armv6h.tar.gz docker run -it armv6h bash

+# proceed as above

-# OR new from docker hub
+# OR start with new image from docker hub
 docker run -it eothel/armv6h-archlinux bash

 ########## docker container